julianchurchill/text-adventure-editor/README.md

 todo
 ====

-PARTIAL - [FEATURE] Locations have id in the graphic for quick reference.
-  - Font should be large, centred and a contrasting colour.
 - [FEATURE] Items have 'add item action' button [REFACTOR] - Factor out append of delete button from add-extra-fields-for-item and from add-extra-fields-for-exit and put it in add-all-property-fields or add-property-fields